firehawkvfx/firehawk/README.md

 To maintain a shared network with AWS, it is recommended that you use a dedicated Raspberry Pi.
 This runs a service that once initialised will detect when a VPN is available, and dynamically get the required credentials to establish the connection with AWS.

 - Ensure the infrastructure is up and running from AWS CodeDeploy
-- Ensure your Rasberry PI has a clean install of Ubuntu Server 20.04
+- Ensure your Raspberry PI has a clean install of Ubuntu Server 20.04
 - Ensure you are not running a second VPN, it will interfere with the Firehawk VPN.
 - Configure an excellent unique ssh password for your Raspberry Pi.
 WARNING: Skipping this step is a major security risk.
 Don't do it.
 Just don't.
 - Clone the repository to your Raspberry Pi.